Bruce Harper: Regular season

+Playoffs

+Personal life

 Harper was a longtime resident of Norwood, New Jersey, but now lives in Closter, New Jersey.

 Harper is founder and director of the non-for-profit organization Heroes & Cool Kids, established in 1998.
 Based in school systems throughout New Jersey, the mentoring program reaches out to elementary and middle-school kids by high school athletes and students of the same district.
 The high school students are trained through the Heroes and Cool Kids' curriculum and by former professional athletes, such as former NFL player, Keith Elias, former Los Angeles Lakers player, John Celestand, and former New Jersey Nets player, Tim Bassett.